FriendsOfMDT/PSD/Documentation/Powershell Deployment - ZeroTouch Guide.md

 ## Known Issues

-Currently there is no property to set a default value for the two new pages: _IntuneGroup_ and _DeviceRole_.
+- Currently there is no property to set a default value for the two new pages: _IntuneGroup_ and _DeviceRole_.
 You must use the wizard to set it for now.

-oh and BTW, in the PSDWizardGuide, it mentions _SkipWelcome_ which is a typo and shouldn't be in there.
+- In the PSDWizardGuide, it mentions _SkipWelcome_ which is a typo and shouldn't be in there.

+## TIP

-When writing all this, I did do a dispart clean and tested these settings, and it worked.
-Send me feedback on this.
+- Do a `diskpart clean` or use the new PrestartMenu to wipe the disk prior to testing these settings and it should work.
+Send us feedback on this.

 ## Troubleshooting